Kingsman: The Golden Circle: Franchise

-Sequel and prequel

 Vaughn has stated that he and Goldman have a third Kingsman film planned.
-Although Vaughn initially suggested the series would be a trilogy, Mark Millar later confirmed at least two more films were in development.
+Although Vaughn initially suggested the series would be a trilogy, Mark Millar later confirmed at least two more films were in development, including a Kingsman/Hit-Girl crossover.
 In December 2017, Vaughn provided insight into his plans for the untitled third film.
 He confirmed there would be one "massive" new addition to the cast, though he has not decided who would play the role yet.
 In March 2018, Vaughn confirmed he was still working on the script for the third film.
 Although he did not reveal any new plot details, he said he has something big planned for it.
 In another interview, he teased the possible return of Mark Strong's Merlin, but did not confirm or deny the rumours.
-Vaughn revealed to Empire that he's planning a Kingsman movie which would cap-off the "Harry Hart-Eggsy relationship" trilogy.
+Vaughn revealed to Empire that he was planning a Kingsman movie which would cap-off the "Harry Hart-Eggsy relationship" trilogy.
 In May 2019, Vaughn told Digital Spy in an interview that "Kingsman 3" would be the final chapter of Hart and Eggsy.

-A prequel to the franchise, The King's Man was released on December 22, 2021.
-On 9 November 2018, Egerton confirmed he would not appear for the prequel; however, he would still portray the character in future installments, saying "I don't know how hot off the press this is, and I think I'm allowed to say it, but I'm not in the next Kingsman movie.
+A prequel to the franchise, The King's Man was released on 22 December 2021.
+On 9 November 2018, Egerton confirmed he would not appear for the prequel; however, he would still portray the character in future instalments, saying "I don't know how hot off the press this is, and I think I'm allowed to say it, but I'm not in the next Kingsman movie.
 That doesn't mean I won't be in Kingsman ever again.
 I was with Matthew Vaughn as little as a few days ago, we're still very much in business together, but his next journey in that world doesn't involve me."
 Before adding "His idea for the new one is incredibly exciting," Egerton continued.
 "I'm sad that I won't be on that journey with him but it's not the last you've seen of Eggsy."
-In December 2021, Vaughn revealed that filming on the sequel will begin in September 2022, for a 2023 release but Egerton believes that the third film will start in 2023.
+A crossover film, Argylle, directed by Vaughn and co-starring Henry Cavill as Agent Argylle of Kingsman, was released on 1 February 2024.

+In October 2024, during an interview with The Hollywood Reporter, 20th Century Studios executive Steve Asbell revealed that the studio has no plans for any further Kingsman sequels or prequels.